Parvo in Dogs and PuppiesLast updated: December 16, 2021 by Marty Greer, Doctor of Veterinary Medicine, Revival's Director of Veterinary Services

 - Slow and stop the vomiting.
-Reglan is preferred here, but several other products are also effective.
+Reglan is preferred here, but Cerenia® is also effective.

 - Early feeding is very helpful in the recovery.
 As soon as puppies can handle it, start them on high fat/protein food.
 Do not use high carbohydrates or you get Clostridium overgrowth and sudden death.
 Many use all-meat baby food or Royal Canine Recovery diet.

-- Every litter over 4 weeks and over 1 lb should be vaccinated immediately and given a booster in two weeks.
+- Every litter over six weeks and over one pound should be vaccinated immediately and given a booster in two weeks.

-- Put oral electrolytes (Re-Sorb®) in front of all puppies from weaning to 8 weeks.
+- Put oral electrolytes (Breeder's Edge®Puppy Lyte) in front of all puppies from weaning to eight weeks.
 Do this for all puppies for 30 days.

 Stay aggressive with your vaccine program.
 Keep wild virus numbers low and immunity high in your kennel.
 Never give Parvo a place to live!

 If you need help, call us at 800.786.4751.

 Donald Bramlage, Doctor of Veterinary Medicine, Former Director of Veterinary Services at Revival Animal Health